huanillo/anacardOS/README.md

 ./setup.sh
 ```

-During installation, you will be prompted to install yay if not installed yet.
+During installation, you will be prompted to enter a latitude and longitude to configure the day/night automation.
+Leave both empty to use the default value (Asturias, España).

----

-## Day/Night Theme Automation

-The setup includes a systemd timer (`theme-sun-switch.timer`) that automatically switches between light and dark themes based on the sunrise and sunset times in Asturias (by default).
-You can customize the behavior in the script located at:
+This coordinates and other behaviours of the automation can be customized in the script located at:

 ```bash
 ~/.config/scripts/theme-sun-switch.sh
 ```

 ---